How do I raise money for my personal ministry?

 One key to this approach is being disciplined about setting appointments and asking people.
 One of the main reasons that people are unsuccessful using this approach is that fear or embarrassment gets in the way actually going out and talking to people who might be able to give.
 Remember, if you’re going on mission, especially for the sake of evangelism, you’re asking strangers to give their whole lives to Jesus.
 Asking for $50 a month from someone you know is simple by comparison, and is frankly good practice.

 The perspective the book provides is perhaps the most valuable lesson.
 You don’t use people to raise money, you use money to raise people.
 When a person decides to support you in your mission, in a very real way they are going on mission with you.
 Your asking them to donate gives them an opportunity to make an impact somewhere else even if they are not in a position to go themselves.
 This is exciting for THEM.
 Fulfilling for them.
 You are giving them something valuable when you invite them to participate in your mission.

-And this approach doesn’t just work for missionary ventures in some distant jungle.
+And this approach to raising money for personal ministry doesn’t just work for missionary ventures in some distant jungle.
 It can also work right here at home.
 You can use the Personal Ministry Fundraising model to fund a ministry in the inner city, a soup kitchen, or a food pantry.
 The key is having a vision of what you’re trying to accomplish and a plan that will enable you to carry it out.
 Then start telling people about it, and away you go.

 Read more about a great process for raising money for mission trips.